matthewkinakin-maker/matthew-s-website/content/index.md

 In value theory, I have published on the nature of desire-based accounts of affect, its value, and its motivationality, arguing that (i) desire theorists can’t be intentionalists and (ii) desire theories are most plausible when they wield a very specific sort of desire, i.e. an experientially-frustrated (or satisfied) de re desire.

-In metaethics, I think about moral epistemology, in particular how plausible it is that introspection is a form of moral knowledge.
+In metaethics, I think about moral epistemology, in particular how plausible it is that introspection can give rise to moral knowledge.

 My email is mkinakin[at]ed.ac.uk.